 Github

 Digital color values are inspired by a repository by Matt DesLauriers on Github.
-I corrected a few values and added missing colors.
+I corrected a few values and names.
+Also added missing colors.

 Dictionary of Color Combinations